Remkin76/03-Javascript-02-Challenge/README.md

-# 03 JavaScript: Password Generator
+# 03 JavaScript 02 Challenge: Password Generator

-## Your Task
+## My Task

-This week's Challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This week's Challenge requires me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app runs in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.

 ## User Story